-FINISH(i)

-Precondition:
+FINISH(i) Precondition:

-GRANTED = true
+GRANTED = true Effect:

-GRANTED := false '''
+GRANTED := false

 There is only one class in the partition for movingpart(i), a singleton containing the one action FINISH(i).
 The boundmap associates the interval [0, m] with this class.
-As desribed in the Introduction, the timed executions of this timed automaton, have the property that, within time m after a GRANT(i) occurs, a FINISH(i) must also occur-that is, movingpart(i) "stops moving."
+As described in the Introduction, the timed executions of this timed automaton have the property that, within time m after a GRANT(i) occurs, a FINISH(i) must also occur - that is, movingpart(i) "stops moving".

 Now consider operator(i).
 It is described as an automaton with the maximum amount of freedom we want to allow to the operator.
 Let operator(i) be the timed automaton with the appropriate signature, having a state consisting of one component, PUSHED, a Boolean variable, initially false.
-The state transitions of operator(i) are as follows:

-FIG. 1.
-The system architecture.
+GRANT(i)Effect:

+PUSHED := false

+REQUEST(i)

-GRANT(i) Effect: PUSHED := false REQUEST(i) Precondition: PUSHED = false Effect: PUSHED := true
+PUSHED = false

+PUSHED := true

 Again, there is only one (singleton) class in the partition for operator(i).
-We define the boundmap to assign the interval $[0, \infty]$ to this class.
-The upper bound is $\infty$ because we do not want to insist that the operator push the button within a particular amount of time after a GRANT.
+We do not want to insist that the operator push the button within a particular amount of time after a GRANT.
 (It may never do so, in fact.)
-The lower bound is 0 because we do no want to assume any a priori lower bound on how quickly operator(i) might request after a previous grant.
+Thus, we define the boundmap to assign the interval $[0, \infty]$ to this one class.

-A computer system solves the timed mutual exclusion problem if when it is composed with the given operators and moving parts, all the behaviors of the resulting system satisfy the following conditions:
+The requirement for the computer system is that when it is composed with the given operators and moving parts, the resulting system has all its behaviors satisfying the following conditions:

-1. Request well-formedness: For any $0 \le i \le n-1$ , REQUEST(i) and GRANT(i) actions alternate, starting with a REQUEST(i).

-2. Moving part well-formedness: For any $0 \le i \le n-1$ , GRANT(i) and FINISH(i) actions alternate, starting with GRANT(i).

-3. Mutual exclusion: There are never two consecutive GRANT events without an intervening FINISH event.

-4. Eventual granting: Any REQUEST(i) event has a following GRANT(i) event.
+- 1. Request well-formedness: For any $0 \le i \le n-1$, REQUEST(i) and GRANT(i) actions alternate, starting with a REQUEST(i). - 2.
+Moving part well-formedness: For any $0 \le i \le n-1$, GRANT(i) and FINISH(i) actions alternate, starting with GRANT(i). - 3.
+Mutual exclusion: There are never two consecutive GRANT events without an intervening FINISH event. - 4.
+Eventual granting: Any REQUEST(i) event has a following GRANT(i) event.